 If you’re jonesing for a flavorful spiced cookie with just as many health benefits, this last recipe fits the bill.

-#2: Low Carb Gingersnap Cookies
+#2: Low-Carb Gingersnap Cookies

 Almonds are also a great source of energy thanks to the micronutrients found in them, which means these cookies could be a nice afternoon pick-me-up with a cup of tea or keto coffee.

 Are you team savory or team sweet?
+No reason to choose when you can have both.

 After your first almond flour swap, you’ll have no trouble satisfying your cravings while still maintaining ketosis for the long haul.